photoprism/photoprism-docs/docs/getting-started/index.md

 or ask in our [Community Chat](https://gitter.im/browseyourlife/community).
 [Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.

+!!! tldr ""
-When reporting a problem, please include the version you are using and information about your environment such as browser, operating system, installed memory, and processor type.
+    When reporting a problem, always include the version you are using and information about your environment such as browser, operating system, installed memory, and processor type.

 *[Web UI]: A Progressive Web App that can be installed on your home screen and provides a native app-like experience